SinoistBooks/goodreads-scraper/README.md

-_dionizh: This repo is forked from and built on top of maria-antoniak's goodreads-scraper.
-I modified a couple of files to work with GR new layout and added a couple more files.
-I did not submit a PR to the original repo, as I worked on things that suit my purposes only._
+_dionizh: This repo is forked from maria-antoniak's goodreads-scraper.
+The more I work on this repo, the further it's grown apart, so at one point I decided to detach from the original repo.
+Apart from this readme which I have not updated, almost all the files have been majorly updated, mainly to work with the Goodreads new layout, and irrelevant files deleted._

 # Goodreads Scraper